 We also did a survey at a LocalU Advanced event to poll the audience to see what others thought about this.
 Here are the results of that:

-Why is GMB Support Telling Me to Create a Duplicate When I Got a Suspension?
+Why is Google Business Profile Support Telling Me to Create a Duplicate When I Got a Suspension?

 I have had several users tell me that when they have a listing that gets suspended that they are getting this response from Google’s support teams:

 This confuses a lot of people who think Google is telling them to create a new listing.
-In reality, they’re just saying they want the user to add a new listing in the GMB dashboard and go through the verification process again.
+In reality, they’re just saying they want the user to add a new listing and go through the verification process again.
 Since doing this will prompt the user to claim the existing listing on Google Maps, it’s not actually creating a duplicate anywhere.

 Should I Recreate the Listing?

 No. The old listing that got suspended would have ranking power attached to it; the new listing would not.
 Therefore, it would most likely not rank as well if you created a new one.
 You would also lose reviews (only a Google employee can transfer them).
-If the listing should not have been suspended because it doesn’t violate the guidelines, it’s imperative that you get it reinstated by contacting Google My Business.
+If the listing should not have been suspended because it doesn’t violate the guidelines, it’s imperative that you get it reinstated by filling out a reinstatement form.

 - If you are working in spammy industries like locksmiths, drug rehabs or personal injury attorneys, be very careful not to submit too many edits to the listing in Google My Business at once or it could trigger a suspension.
 For example, I wouldn’t suggest adding attributes, a business description, and changing categories all at the same time.
 Instead, spread this work out over time and only do one or 2 edits at a time.